 After all the parts have been pulled and there is no value left in secondary market auto parts, the car gets scraped.
 What remains will be sold for scrap metal.
 This allows the junkyard to make more room on the lot and get the last bit of money from their investment.

 Now to be honest all yards do not do this.
-A well run yard will operate like I described above.
+A well run yard will operate as I described above.
 Many junkyards though leave the frames to rust in the lot.

 Pros and Cons of Used OEM Honda Parts